gajukharche/kalbhairava/README.md

-# How Do yuo define Yourself?
+# How Do you define Yourself?